 Travel insurance necessary for trekking in the Langtang

-Yes, Travel insurance is very crucial if you are heading to the Langtang region.
+Yes, Travel insurance is crucial if you are heading to the Langtang region.
 Nepal tourism board(NTB) has also given mandatory travel insurance for this permit.
 Our travel insurance includes both accidental insurance and medical insurance.

 Your insurance will facilitate you with helicopter rescue during illness, accidents, and altitude sickness.